p11abhijeetc/policybot/data/nlu/nlu.md

 - May i know [cafeteria](policy_type:cafeteria_policy) timings.

 ## intent: about_payment
+- How to pay?
+- What about payments?
+- And payments?
+- How can i pay for food in [cafeteria](policy_type:cafeteria_policy)
 - Do i have to pay for that?
 - Will i be charged for [food](meal) in the [cafeteria](policy_type:cafeteria_policy)
 - Do i have to pay for the [food](meal) in cafeteria?